• Skip to main content

 Photos in Places Tab in Mac Photos App

-3. Simply click on the Photo in the Map to open all other photos that were taken at the same location.
+3. Click on the Photo on the Map and this will open all other photos that were taken at the same location.

 Related